jlainezs/course_golangproglang/012/0024/readme.md

 - Pause the antivirus
 - Add this exe file to the antivirus exclusions list

+The antivirus blocks the execution if we use `println` instead of `fmt.Println`

 # Sign exe

 On Windows, install make with chocolatery `choco install make` and sign the executable [See here](https://stackoverflow.com/questions/51717409/is-there-any-way-to-sign-the-windows-executables-generated-by-the-go-compiler)